basic-1/basic-1c/b1c/docs/reference.md

 # BASIC1 language reference

-**(refers to BASIC1 language compiler for microcontrollers)**
+**(refers to BASIC1 compiler for microcontrollers)**

 ## Introduction

 BASIC1 language program is a sequence of text strings (program lines).
 BASIC1 compiler processes the program line by line starting from the first one.
 Every program line consists of line number, a single BASIC language statement and `EOL` sequence.
-Line number or statement or both can be absent.
+Line number or statement, or both can be absent.

 Line number is a number in the range \[1 ...
 65530\]